-Job applicants who will be working in Brenau's Campus Safety & Security Department, or those serving as Bus Drivers will be asked to submit to drug testing once a conditional offer of employment has been extended and accepted.
+Job applicants applying to work in a sensitive position (security officer or bus driver) may be asked to submit to drug testing once a conditional offer of employment is extended and accepted.
 A firm offer of employment by Brenau University will not be extended until the individual has completed and passed the screening for illegal substances.
-The screening program selects these groups of employees due to the sensitive nature of their positions from a safety, health or security standpoint.
-Sensitive positions as cited in the GA code (OCGA34-9-415),usually include positions that involve national security, health, safety, those functions that require a high degree of trust and confidence, positions requiring the operation of company vehicles, machinery, or equipment- the mishandling of which may place fellow employees, students or the general public at risk of serious injury, or the nature of which would create a security risk in the workplace, or positions involving direct contact with young children.
+The screening program selects these groups of employees due to the sensitive nature of their positions from a safety, health, or security standpoint.